dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/create-a-mapping.rst

 Internal References in an XML Document
 --------------------------------------

-Internal references inside an XML document can be represented using the predefined the standoff property ``knora-base:standoffTagHasInternalReference`` or a subclass of it.
+Internal references inside an XML document can be represented using the predefined the standoff property ``knora-base:standoffTagHasInternalReference`` or a subproperty of it.
 This standoff property has an ``knora-base:objectClassConstraint`` and points to a standoff node when converted to RDF.

 The following example shows the definition of a mapping element for an internal reference (for reasons of simplicity, only the attribute definition is depicted)::